-Whereas not all recalls are announced in the media or on our Recalls press release page, all recalls go into FDA's Enforcement Report once they are classified according to the level of hazard involved.
-In the new report, FDA will continue its pilot program expediting notifications of human drug product recalls to the public.
+Whereas not all recalls are announced in the media or on FDA's Recalls press release page, all recalls go into FDA's Enforcement Report once they are classified according to the level of hazard involved.
+FDA continues its pilot program expediting notifications of human drug product recalls to the public.
 Drug Products will include actions that have been determined to be recalls, but that remain in the process of being classified as a Class I, II, or III action.

-FDA published a consumer update and video in May 2010 entitled FDA 101: Product Recalls that provides a good explanation of the recall process and provides guidelines for recall classifications and descriptions of FDA-regulated products subject to recall.
-Please read on for instructions describing How to Navigate the Report and How to Interpret the Report.
+FDA published a consumer update and video entitled FDA 101: Product Recalls that provides an explanation of the recall process and provides guidelines for recall classifications and descriptions of FDA-regulated products subject to recall.
+Please read on for instructions describing how to navigate and interpret the Enforcement Report.

-The PRINT-FRIENDLY VIEW (FIGURE 3) displays all the recall information for a Product Type on one page allowing users to more easily cut and paste information relevant to their needs.
+The ”Print View” (FIGURE 1) displays all the recall information for each Product Type, separated into tabs by commodity, on one page allowing users to more easily cut and paste information relevant to their needs.

 - Class I: Dangerous or defective products that predictably could cause serious health problems or death.
 Examples include: food found to contain botulinum toxin, food with undeclared allergens, a label mix-up on a lifesaving drug, or a defective artificial heart valve.